This post may contain affiliate links.

 A lot of “RV essentials” lists recommend using plastic, Melamine, or Corelle dishes because they are lightweight and don't break easily.

 If you're buying new dishes for your RV anyway, those are great choices, but if you are moving into an RV full-time and have glass dishes you like and want to keep, replacing them is not a requirement.

 I actually have glass plates and drinking glasses myself.
 I figured that rather than getting rid of perfectly good dishes and buying new ones, I might as well keep them and replace them if they broke.
 So far, they have stayed safe during travel with sheets of rubber shelf liner between each plate and bowl, liquor bottle sleeves around the glasses, and tension rods in front of shelves.
 If you don't mind replacing your dishes but just prefer to drink out of glass instead of plastic (that's how I am), a set of tumblers or stemless wine glasses with silicone sleeves is what I would choose.

-Additionally, I found out that while solar panels do make it possible to camp off grid for a longer period of time, especially in combination with a composting toilet, they don't produce enough power on their own to run an RV air conditioner (that would require a generator), so my dreams of RV homesteading powered only by renewable energy sources were not as simple as I'd originally thought.
+Additionally, I found out that while solar panels do make it possible to camp off the grid for a longer period of time, they don't produce enough power on their own to run an RV air conditioner.
+That would require a generator.
+So my dreams of RV homesteading powered only by renewable energy sources were not as simple as I'd originally thought.